 - 277. The Chairperson invited the Secretariat (Mr. John Leigh) to present the report on this agenda item. - 278.
 Mr. Leigh recalled that the ITTO Secretariat and the CBD Secretariat had signed a memorandum of understanding (MOU) in 2010 to strengthen collaboration in the pursuit of their common objectives of conserving and sustainably managing tropical forest resources.
 A key purpose of that MOU was to identify, develop and implement targeted joint activities on forests and biodiversity and the development of an ITTO support programme for the implementation of the CBD programme of work on forest biodiversity in ITTO Producer Member countries.
-This programme subsequently became known as the joint ITTO/CBD Collaborative Initiative for Tropical Forest Biodiversity, the overall objective of which was to enhance biodiversity conservation in tropical forests with the direct participation of local stakeholders addressing the main drivers of biodiversity loss in tropical forests.
-More specifically, the initiative provided support to ITTO Producer Member countries to reduce biodiversity loss through the implementation of the CBD programme of work on forest biodiversity, focusing on the common objectives of the Strategic Plan for Biodiversity 2011-2020 and the ITTO Action Plan. - 279.
+This programme subsequently became known as the joint ITTO/CBD Collaborative Initiative for Tropical Forest Biodiversity, the overall objective of which was to enhance biodiversity conservation in tropical forests.
+More specifically, the initiative provided support to ITTO Producer Member countries to reduce biodiversity loss through the implementation of the CBD programme of work on forest biodiversity loss through the stategic Plan for Biodiversity 2011-2020 and the ITTO Action Plan. - 279.
 Mr. Leigh described the four key planned outputs of the programme, which were to be achieved through the promotion of sustainable forest management, with a particular emphasis on biodiversity protection, forest monitoring and adaptive management.
 He outlined the several ITTO guidelines that provided guidance for the field implementation of the initiative, namely the ITTO/IUCN Guidelines for Conservation and Sustainable Use of Biodiversity in Tropical Timber Production Forests and the ITTO Guidelines for the Restoration, Management and Rehabilitation of Degraded and Secondary Tropical Forests.
 Both these guidelines were complimentary tools that fully supported the CBD programme of work on forest biodiversity.
 The collaborative initiative had an initial budget of US\$15 million for its first phase of four years to December 2014 covering the three tropical regions.
 To date, eleven projects under the initiative were being implemented, for a total investment of more than US\$15 million, of which US\$12.5 million had been funded by the governments of Japan, Switzerland, the U.S.A., Belgium and the Republic of Korea, among others.